HobnobMancer/cazy_webscraper/README.md

 `cazy_webscraper` performs a direct EC number comparison.
 Therefore, supplying `cazy_webscraper` with the EC number EC1.2.3.- will only retrieve protein specifically annotated with EC1.2.3.-. `cazy_webscraper` will **not** retrieve proteins will all completed EC numbers under EC1.2.3.-, thus, `cazy_webscraper` will **not** retrieve data for proteins annotated with EC1.2.3.1, EC1.2.3.2, EC1.2.3.3, etc.

-Example configuration files, and an empty configuraiton file template are located in the [`config_files`]() directory of this repo.
+Example configuration files, and an empty configuraiton file template are located in the `configuration_files/` directory of this repo.

 ## Integrating a local CAZyme database